A local test for global extrema in the dispersion relation of a periodic graph: Global properties of : Proof of Theorem

-Let $\ssQ$ be a subspace of the Hilbert space under consideration (which is just $\bbC^N$ in our case) and let $Q$ denote the orthogonal projection onto $\ssQ$.
+and let $Q$ denote the orthogonal projection onto $\ssQ$.
 For an operator $A$, we denote by $\big(A\big)_\ssQ$ the operator $QAQ^*$ {\it considered as an operator on the vector space $\ssQ$}.
 We highlight that we consider this operator acting on $\ssQ$ in order to make the dimensions arising in each of our statements below simple to understand.
+We now define